Great Northern Railway (U.S.): Rails to Trails

 In addition to the Stone Arch Bridge, parts of the railway have been turned into pedestrian and bicycle trails.
 In Minnesota, the Cedar Lake Trail is built in areas that were formerly railroad yards for the Great Northern Railway and the Minneapolis and St. Louis Railway.
 Also in Minnesota, the Dakota Rail Trail is built on 26.5 miles of the railroad right-of-way.
-In Kalispell Montana there are several sections of rails to trails, one, the farthest west, starts in Kila, MT, and goes to Kalispell Montana.
-This section of rail way was taken out in the early 1900s.
+In Kalispell, Montana the original Great Northern grade from 1892 has been converted into a trail.
+The trail starts in Kila, MT, and goes to Kalispell Montana, travelling through downtown, right past the Kalispell Depot.
+The section of rails from Kila to West Kalispell was taken out in the early 1900s, while the section from downtown to where the current end of rail is, was taken out in 2021.
 Further west, the Iron Goat Trail in Washington follows the late 19th-century route of the Great Northern Railway through the Cascades and gets its name from the railway's logo.
-The Spokane and Inland Empire Railroad that James J. Hill purchased in 1929 is now a bicycle path between Spokane, Wa and Coeur d'Alene, Id. and Spokane, Wa. and Pullman, Wa.
+The Spokane and Inland Empire Railroad that James J. Hill purchased in 1929 became a bicycle path between Spokane, Wa and Coeur d'Alene, Id. and Spokane, Wa. and Pullman, Wa.